jblairpdx/GIScience_I/labs/lab_1.md

   1. In the *Catalog* display, navigate to the county shapefile you downloaded.
   2. Drag the shapefile and drop it onto the map window.
 4. Observe the difference between how the shapefiles are represented between *Windows Explorer* and the *Catalog* panel.
-5. Save your map document.
+5. Be sure to save your map document.

 ##### Organize and symbolize data.